MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 ------------------------

 Important processing paramters include:
-- N_p (line 29): number of encompassed particles of the dispersed phase.
+- Np (line 29): number of encompassed particles of the dispersed phase.
 For example, a window with Np = 2 particles contains two water chords and two air chords, compare Fig. 1 in Kramer et al. (2019).
 - Rxymaxthres (line 30): threshold of the maximum cross-correlation coefficient.
 - SPRthres (line 31): threshold of the secondary peak ratio, as defined in Kramer et al. (2019).